 What is the grant?

-This is an exclusive grant that's available to communities whose Openreach co-funded fibre infrastructure serves a school that doesn't have access to fibre broadband, or has a low broadband speed (typically <24Mbps).
+This is an exclusive grant that's available to communities whose Openreach co-funded fibre infrastructure serves a school or registered charity that doesn't has speeds of less than 30Mbps

 How do you define 'in the same community'?

-The school would need to be served by the new fibre infrastructure that the community is looking to co-fund.
+The school or charity would need to be served by the new fibre infrastructure that the community is looking to co-fund.

 Are all schools included?

-Yes, any school, from primary age through to the end of sixth form, whether state or independent, that falls within the community means that the community would be eligible for the grant, as long as the school doesn't have access to fibre broadband - or has a low broadband speed (typically <24Mbps).
+Yes, any school, from primary age through to the end of sixth form, whether state or independent, that falls within the community means that the community would be eligible for the grant, as long as the school has speeds of less than 30Mbps.
 The school (or learning establishment) needs to be Ofsted registered - or registered with an equivalent body.